NISRA-Tech-Lab/71-ssb-pcos/README.md

 -   [style.css](code/style.css) - Cascading Style Sheets (CSS) is used to format the layout of a html webpage.
 With CSS, you can control the color, font, the size of text, the spacing between elements, how elements are positioned and laid out, what background images or background colors are to be used, different displays for different devices and screen sizes, and much more.
 For more information see [CSS Tutorial](https://www.w3schools.com/css/default.asp), [HTML Styles - CSS](https://www.w3schools.com/html/html_css.asp) and [Apply custom CSS](https://bookdown.org/yihui/rmarkdown-cookbook/html-css.html)

 ### [code/functions](code/functions)

+All of the functions used throughout the project are defined in this folder.
+This folder is automatically sourced any time `config.R` is called.
+The folder also contains the script `Styles.R` which provides definitions of individual cell formats for Excel (or ODS) based outputs.

 ### [code/html_publication](code/html_publication)